 Counseling at St. Thomas University

-The Health and Wellness Center is located in the Student Center (between the baseball field and the cafeteria) in the south end of the building near the Rathskeller.
+The Student Health Center is located in the Student Center (between the baseball field and the cafeteria) in the south end of the building near the Rathskeller.

 There is no cost to St. Thomas University Students for counseling services.